|Updated: 16.4.2018 - Next update: 5.10.2018|

 Description of indicator

-The development of mobile subscriptions has been described as a whole, because it is very common that both voice and data transfer services are provided via the same mobile subscription.
 The number of mobile subscriptions contains all the subscriptions acquired by households and companies, excluding such subscriptions that have been sold to be used only in so-called Machine-to-Machine use (e.g. for electricity metres).